 During times of financial crisis, banks may keep credit flowing to cover the losses of insolvent borrowers or ``zombie firms.''
 This practice, known as evergreening or zombie-lending, has occurred even when debt restructuring is allowed.
 I study the incentives to restructure debt in a borrower-lender game with risk shifting under debt overhang.
 I provide conditions under which it is optimal to engage in zombie-lending even when socially inefficient.
 In normal times, the borrower can access a competitive credit market and pay the opportunity cost of capital.
 When a shock renders the creditor insolvent, debt needs to be restructured.
 The firm is locked-in and the incumbent bank has monopoly power.
 A lender can either liquidate the firm, fund investment or keep the firm in zero profits.
 Liquidation is not desirable given that disruption costs destroy value.
 Extending fresh funds requires a large repayment which incentivizes firms to take more risk, thus decreasing the overall value for the bank.
 Thus, the bank prefers to keep the firm afloat.
 When the lender is also financially distressed, the bank may keep the firm afloat to prevent risking its own bankruptcy.
 Zombie-lending can happen for profitable investments and renegotiation does not solve the problem.
 I discuss policy alternatives and show that monetary policy and bank capitalizations can be ineffective and that debt haircuts are necessary.

-Certainty and Decisions in Experimental Asset Markets [Website] (with Rasmus Pank Roulund), revise and resubmit at the Journal of Economic Behavior and Organization.
+Certainty and Decisions in Experimental Asset Markets [Website] (with Rasmus Pank Roulund), Journal of Economic Behavior and Organization.

 This paper examines how traders' certainty and market certainty affect outcomes in an experimental asset market with known fundamental values.
 In this type of market, prices usually present large deviations from the fundamental value; in other words, bubbles are known to occur.
 We measure beliefs by asking participants to forecast the one-period-ahead price as a discrete probability mass distribution.
 We define certainty as the inverse of the dispersion of beliefs for each trader, and also create a market-wide measure of this to measure agreement across traders.
 We find that certainty affects price-formation and is also important in explaining the dynamics and size of the bubble.
 Moreover, as traders are successful they become increasingly more certain in their beliefs, even if these are on non-fundamental values, thus increasing the likelihood of price bubbles.